blgkv1/blgkv1.github.io/README.md

 cd web-studio-website
 open index.html
 ```
-Or simply open `index.html` in your browser.
+Or simply open `index.html` in your browser(may not display correct).

 **License**